 Suunto achieves it by trimming down on the excessive bulk of the chassis of so many other watches.
 A full LED is installed in place of a traditional analog watch face.
 This trims down the size considerably.
 It also allows the data to be displayed neatly.

 In terms of features, it contains an altimeter and barometer, in addition to a GPS and weather tracker.
-This slew of features and accessories give it a considerable edge over its more traditional competitors.
+This slew of features and accessories gives it a considerable edge over its more traditional competitors.

 It also has an intelligent weather tracking feature that allows it to detect and pinpoint unusual weather patterns so that you may plan your adventure.
 It can quickly alert you about barometric pressure drops, altitude changes, and the temperature range without you having to do any sort of setting whatsoever.